Liquid Death: Murder Your Thirst

 Why It's Crazy

-Valuing a bottled water company at $1.4 billion by applying heavy metal brand aesthetics to the world's most commoditized product is perhaps the most extreme proof in recent history that brand personality can be a genuine business moat.
+Valuing a company at $1.4 billion that sells water in cans — one of the most commoditized products on Earth — by applying heavy metal aesthetics and irreverent brand voice is perhaps the most extreme proof in recent business history that brand personality can be a genuine, defensible economic moat.
+Evian and Voss combined are worth less.

 The Strategy Behind It